Skip to Content

 Summer at the Viking Motel in Wilmington, VT

-The Nutmeg – Another sweet find, the Nutmeg is an incredibly charming bed and breakfast in Wilmington.
+The Nutmeg: Another sweet find, the Nutmeg is an incredibly charming bed and breakfast in Wilmington.
 You’ll find a beautiful garden for sitting in, antique furnishings, and friendly hosts.
 This B&B sits on the outskirts of town, perfect if you don’t want to be in the thick of it.
 Breakfast is served each morning, and you can also get a delicious evening meal on Friday and Saturday nights.

-White House Inn – For the ultimate in elegance, the beautiful White House Inn will take your breath away.
+White House Inn: For the ultimate in elegance, the beautiful White House Inn will take your breath away.
 The inn sits up high on a hill, with beautiful views and a sprawling lawn.
 The rooms are spacious, unique, and luxurious.
 This is THE spot for a romantic getaway, but rooms fill up quickly, especially during the foliage season.
 Breakfast and dinner are served daily in two beautiful dining rooms.
 And if you visit in the winter, you’ll find the BEST sledding hill in front of the inn.

 Camping in Wilmington, VT

-You know, sometimes we’d rather just pitch our tent!
+Sometimes, we’d rather just pitch our tent!
 Vermont summers are short, so we sleep outside when we can!
 Here are our recommendations for camping in or near Wilmington.

-Molly Stark State Park – We just returned from a trip to this beautiful park, and can’t recommend it enough.
+Molly Stark State Park: We just returned from a trip to this beautiful park and can’t recommend it enough.
 The park staff was extremely helpful, dogs are welcome, there are wooded and grassy sites to choose from, and the hiking trail to the top of Mt.
 Olga is awesome.

-The best part?
 Molly Stark State Park is just a short drive from everything Wilmington has to offer.
-You can explore all day and come home to a blazing campfire and fireflies at this beautiful mountain campground.
-Another plus – the bathrooms are super clean at Molly Stark State Park and showers are free.
+At this beautiful mountain campground, you can explore all day and come home to a blazing campfire and fireflies.
+Another plus: the bathrooms are super clean, and showers are free.

 Molly Stark State Park, Wilmington, VT